-Popeye was first featured on a comic strip called the Thimble Theatre and as his popularity rapidly grew, the strip became simply known as Popeye.
+Popeye was first featured on a comic strip called the Thimble Theater and as his popularity rapidly grew, the strip became simply known as Popeye.

 Often he had a can of spinach hidden in his clothing until it was needed.

-After consuming the spinach which gave him superhuman strength, he could whip around and in a whirl of activity remedy the dire situation that was at hand.
+After consuming the spinach which gave him superhuman strength, he could whip around and in a whirl of activity remedy the dire situation which was at hand.

 Much of this was achieved in a comical slap-stick manner.

-This slim lady with the long legs was Popeye's sweetheart and often Popeye had to contend with the corpulent Bluto or other characters to maintain Olive Oyl's affection.
+This slim lady with the long legs was Popeye's sweetheart.
+Popeye often had to contend with the corpulent Bluto or other characters to maintain Olive Oyl's affection.

-I am old enough to remember when there were cartoons and also news "shorts"...short little episodes of various subjects between the main features in movie theaters.
+I am old enough to remember when there were cartoons and also news shorts.
+Those were short little episodes of various subjects between the main features in movie theaters.
 I'm certainly dating myself here.
 Haha!